wishmerhill/ua100mix/README.md

 There was a working one, written in C++ and MOTIF (http://michaelminn.com/linux/mmusbaudio/), but it relies on OSS and thus is not working with ALSA.

+Better said, Michael's mixer do work with alsa with some workaround.
+Nevertheless, the lack af a modern interface makes it not so easy to manage.

 If anyone is interested in helping, YOU ARE WELCOME!
 I'd appreciate even corrections or comments on my awful coding!